MetOffice/fab/docs/source/config_intro.rst

 For example, in the snippet above we don't tell the compiler which files to compile.

-More details about steps can be found in the :ref:`guide to writing config<Writing Config>`.
+More details about steps can be found in the :ref:`guide to writing configuration<Writing Config>`.